 We don’t put the decorations up until the second week of December (my dads rule there, not mine) so I get super excited when the time comes to put the tree up.

-It’s our little tradition that me and mum put the tree up while dad hides upstairs and plays the guitar.
+It’s our little tradition that my mum and I put the tree up while dad hides upstairs and plays the guitar.

 He’s not a big fan of Christmas, although with his upbringing you can hardly blame him.